 What Is A Sustainable Business Model?

-The definitions for a ‘sustainable business model’ can differ.
+The definitions for a ‘sustainable business model’ can differ between different reports.

 But, some of the common features of a sustainable business model, from a range of different definitions available online, might be a business model that:

 – Delivers value to all stakeholders (the business, but also people, the environment, and so on) across the community